“I don’t want more athletes” said no sports club ever! - Top 10 tips to grow your club

 Using ‘visual’ content is great way of making your club’s posts stand out.
 Did you know that you’re likely to remember just 10% of information 3 days after you read it?
 But if an image is alongside, 65% of the information is retained.

-If you haven’t already, you should create some photo and social media consent forms for members/their parents to opt in/out of when they sign up to your club.
+If you haven’t already, you should create some photo and social media consent forms for students/their parents to opt in/out of when they sign up to your club.
 With sports club membership software such as Coacha, you can add your consent form to your signup form and members can accept opt in before you even accept them into your club.
 That way, you’re both covered.

 6. Link to your website

-You may or may not be familiar with the term Search Engine Optimisation (SEO).
+You may or may not be familiar with the term Search Engine Optimization (SEO).
 It’s basically trying to control where your website sits within Google.
 If you try and include your website link in your social media posts (and anywhere else online), this should hopefully increase the likelihood of your website getting higher in Google’s rankings.
 Making it easier for prospective members to get in touch.

 7. Motivate people to talk about you